 Sunset Bay RV Resort and Campground is in Allouez, Michigan in the part of the Upper Peninsula that stretches over Wisconsin in Lake Superior.
 This is a remote campground, serving as a great basecamp to Isle Royale National Park.
-Sunset Bay RV Resort is about 4 hours from both Duluth, Minnesota and Green Bay, Wisconson.
+Sunset Bay RV Resort and Campground is about 4 hours from both Duluth, Minnesota and Green Bay, Wisconson.
 It’s a full seven hours northwest of Traverse City.

 On this Campground of the Week podcast episode, Melissa and Matthew Kellas share why it’s more than worth it to make the trip to this remote but amazing destination.

 Sunset Bay RV Resort and Campground is one of the oldest continuously operating campgrounds in the Upper Peninsula.
 It opened in 1944, and has been providing a classic camping experience for decades.

 This is a small campground with 11 tent sites, 23 RV sites, and two cabins.
 Melissa and Mathew snagged the ONLY full hook up site in the campground (site 21), which also has a fantastic water view.
 Sunset Bay is planning on expanding in 2018, adding 11 new sites with full hook ups.

 Sunset Bay is open from mid May to mid October, and there pricing system is different than anything we have ever heard of…they charge by the length of your rig!
 RVs up to 29 feet are $30/night; 30+ feet rigs will run you $35/night; and 40+ feet will break the bank at $40/night.

 Seems quirky to us, but clearly it’s working for them.

 The individual sites are level and spacious.
 Melissa and Mathew tell us that there are no bad views.